bcgov/cas-registration/docs/compliance/supplementary_report_handlers.md

 # Supplementary Report Handlers

 This document describes the supplementery report handlers used in the Compliance module of BCIERS.
-When a supplementary emissions report is submitted, these handlers make decisions based on the compliance impact of the supplementary report & adjust or generate objects based on the results of those decisions.
+When a supplementary emissions report is submitted, these handlers make decisions based on the compliance impact of the supplementary report on the previous version & adjust or generate objects based on the results of those decisions.
+The decisions inside each handler are based on the state in which the previous compliance report version is in.

 ## The base service